micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 These _are_ unclean to you among all that creep.
 Whoever touches them when they are dead shall be unclean until evening.

 ###### 32
-Anything on which _any_ of them falls, when they are dead shall be [^f]unclean, whether _it is_ any item of wood or clothing or skin or sack, whatever item _it is_, in which _any_ work is done, it must be put in water.
+Anything on which _any_ of them falls, when they are dead shall be unclean, whether _it is_ any item of wood or clothing or skin or sack, whatever item _it is_, in which _any_ work is done, it must be put in water.
 And it shall be unclean until evening; then it shall be clean.

 ###### 33
 Any earthen vessel into which _any_ of them falls you shall break; and whatever _is_ in it shall be unclean: